j4myang/j4myang/README.md

 An Information and Technology student at BulSU (2nd year)

 - 🍀 Likes to explore things that suddenly become of my interest
-- ❓ Forgets about projects I iniially am dead set on doing
+- ❓ Forgets about projects I initially am dead set in doing
 - 🤡 Keeps on doing the same mistakes

 ### Socials